Ziazan

 "Tornate all'antico e sarà una progresso"

-Let us turn to the past — that will be progress
+Let us return to the past — that will be progress

 ~ Giuseppe Verdi